Showing posts with label 1996. Show all posts

 • Nest Warriors are extremely vicious, breathing fire that can affect multiple soldiers who are close together.

-• Look out for Turrets later on, they're being controlled by the Queen, and they fire a powerful laser.
+• Look out for Turrets later on; they're controlled by the Queen and fire a powerful laser.

 • Mines are something to obviously avoid.
 You may need to shoot some to create a pathway.